ytreeshan/FinalWebApp/README.md

   npx prisma migrate dev

-Seed your database (if necessary):

-npx prisma db seed

 Launch Prisma Studio to manage your database:

-npx prisma studio //to view current postgress database
+npx prisma studio //to view current postgress database and add user/make admin etc add products, Admin can also add products from the webpage

 Running the Development Server